dolthub/dolt/integration-tests/data-dump-loading-tests/README.md

 procedures from the original database is not present in the dump file.
 Only one procedure is added to fit and test Dolt procedure functionality.

+The Sakila database dump file is the only dump file we have tests for.
+If there are more dump files to be added as needed for more testing, we need to use different way to store those dump files.

+Sakila Database License:

 -- Sakila Sample Database Data
 -- Version 1.2

 -- Copyright (c) 2022, Oracle and/or its affiliates.